-- 4.1 Employees must be available and able to work on their contracted days whether they are in the office or working from home, unless absence is for an authorised form of leave or sickness.
-Any variation to this arrangement can only be made by prior agreement with the line manager. - 4.2 Employees should log in to the IT system to clearly indicate their availability status throughout their working day. - 4.3 As a rule employees are expected to work in the same way, whether you are in the office or working from home.
-For example, if you would usually be available to answer the telephone, respond to emails etc. during the normal hours you will be expected to do this when working from home, unless a change is agreed with your line manager.
-Whether or not the line manager agrees to a change, will depend upon the circumstances of the request and its impact on the team and business delivery.
+- 4.1 Employees must be available and able to work on their contracted days and hours whether they are in the office or working from home, unless absence is for an authorised form of leave or sickness.
+Any temporary variation to this arrangement can only be made by prior agreement with the Line Manager. - 4.2 Employees should log in to the IT system to clearly indicate their availability status throughout their working day. - 4.3 As a rule, employees are expected to work in the same way, whether they are in the office or working from home.
+For example, if an employee would usually be available to answer the telephone, respond to emails etc. during the normal hours they will be expected to do this when working from home.